K-Link Repeater Use Policy

 Banned individuals are NOT authorized to use Any K-Link Repeater, Simplex Node, IRLP Node, EchoLink Node, VoIP, Connection, or any other type of connection to the K-Link Repeater Network.

 K-Link users are advised not to hold a QSO or acknowledge anyone banned from K-Link.
 We also ask that you do not acknowledge any individuals jamming the system.
-The system is fully monitored by many sources and control operators and all operations are recorded and archived.
+The system is monitored at many locations and all transmissions are digitally recorded and archived.
 Please do report any suspicious activity to: email@example.com

 Listing of Banned or warned individuals: